Uberspace/lab/source/guide_postgresql.rst

     pg_ctl -D /home/<username>/opt/postgresql/data/ -l logfile start
  [isabell@stardust ~]$

-The temporary password file is not more necessary:
+The temporary password file is no longer necessary:

 ::

  [isabell@stardust ~]$ rm ~/pgpass.temp
  [isabell@stardust ~]$

-.. warning:: The password above is only an example and must be replaced with your own strong password.

 Configuration
 =============

 After the installation of PostgreSQL, it is necessary to configure the network invironment.
-This installation consider both, the loopback interface together with the access over the unix domain socket.
-The access over the unix domain socket alone is not supported by every project.
+This installation considers the loopback interface as well as the access via a unix socket.
+The access via a unix socket is not supported by every project.

 Step 1 - Configure Port
 -----------------------

-The standard port by PostgreSQL will not be supported by Uberspace.
-Here we must identify a free port number at first:
+PostgreSQL's is not be supported by Uberspace.
+Find a free Port:

 ::